Essential Plumbing Inspection Before Renovation in Caloundra Homes

 • PVC: Resistant to corrosion, but joints may fail with temperature expansion.

-• Poly pipes: Found in newer renovations; flexible but sensitive to UV exposure.
+• Poly pipes: Flexible but sensitive to UV exposure.

 Minor leaks become major problems when enclosed.
 Moisture trapped behind walls promotes mould growth and timber rot.